Accelerynt-Security/Guardicore-ThreatIntel/README.md

 This playbook will pull the domain names and IPs from the threat intelligence that Guardicore shares every Sunday.
 It will create Azure Sentinel Threat Intelligence Indicators with the information by posting to the tiIndicators collection.

+The Guardicore Cyber Threat Intelligence Service [Feed](https://threatintelligence.guardicore.com/download-guardicore-cyber-threat-intelligence-data) is part of the their [Cyber Threat Intelligence Platform](https://threatintelligence.guardicore.com/).

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FArbala-Security%2FGuardicore-ThreatIntel%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="https://aka.ms/deploytoazurebutton""/>
 </a>